udzura/slides/rubykaigi2025/script.md

 Then: High Portability.
 We wanted a runtime that works wherever standard Ruby works, potentially even extending to environments like mruby in the future.

-Finally: Leverage Wasm's Strengths into Ruby ecosystem.
+And third one is: Leverage Wasm's Strengths into Ruby ecosystem.
 Fundamentally, WebAssembly offers compelling advantages.

+But, the true reason is that I wanted to play a complicated problem with Ruby, just for fun.

-WebAssembly holds significant potential due to several key strengths. such as:
+In my opinion, WebAssembly holds significant potential due to several key strengths. such as:

 Language-Agnostic: It serves as a compilation target for many languages like Rust, Go, and C++.
 And crucially, C support potentially allows C-based languages (like Ruby or Python) to run via Wasm as well.